 While I secretly might feel like yelling at smokers about what they are doing to their bodies, shouting at your friends never goes down well.
 I also know from experience that lecturing a smoker simply doesn’t work.
 I can’t control the behavior of my friends, however, I can choose to control my behavior and be as far away from their cigarette smoke as possible.

 I remember years ago one of my friends made a comment about smoking.
 It was along the lines of nothing being harder than giving up smoking.
 I snapped back at him.
-My Dad was in hospital at the time and I had a rare night out with friends.
+My Dad was in the hospital at the time and I had a rare night out with friends.
 I was sad, exhausted, and anxious.
 Not one of my finer moments but I understand now why I reacted the way I did.

 Know when and how to calm yourself

 Imagine how many disputes would break out at work if everyone was loudly voicing their opinion every time someone upset them.
 I know what some of you are thinking, there might already be some people in your life who do just that!

 We need to be able to calm ourselves.
 Self-soothing is an important skill.